- Assess an audience in order to create accurate, targeted visualizations.

 - Distinguish different parts of a data visualization's narrative using visual design techniques.

 - Construct a chart or diagram to accurately represent a data set.

 - Describe instances in which adding an interactive element to a visualization is appropriate.

-Welcome to data visualization fundamentals.
-I'm Bill Shander, founder of Beehive Media, an information design and data visualization consultancy in Boston.
-In this course, I'm going to cover a lot of ground.
-We'll talk about how to find and define information hierarchy, and organize and understand data to work with it, as well as how to tell stories with data, and how to actually do the tasks at hand.
-We'll also cover sketching and wireframing, all the way through picking the right standard forms of charts and graphs, as well as going beyond the basics.
+- [Voiceover] Welcome to Data Visualization Fundamentals.
+I'm Bill Shander, founder of Beehive Media.
+An information design and data visualization consultancy in Boston.
+In this course, I am going to cover a lot of ground.
+We'll talk about how to find and define information hierarchy and organize and understand data to work with it.
+As well as, how to tell stories with data and how to actually do the tasks at hand.
+We'll also cover sketching and wire framing all the way through picking the right standard form of charts and graphs, as well as going beyond the basics.

-I absolutely love this work and I hope you're ready to dive in with me.
+I absolutely love this work and hope you're ready to dive in with me.